UK Council for Psychotherapy

 Anger management counselling in London, Camden, Kings Cross - controlling anger, anger management techniques

-Waves Of Anger Sometimes it can help us to think of angry feelings as waves (of energy) to which we can ride back to the calm shores of our mind, looking on, sitting quietly, observing these waves, reminding ourselves we are not these waves or this anger as we refresh our mind.
+Waves Of Anger Sometimes it can help us to think of angry feelings as waves or tides of anger (energy) which has the potential to sweep us away, to which we can ride back to the calm shores of our mind, looking on, sitting quietly, observing these waves, reminding ourselves we are not these waves or this anger as we refresh our mind.

 It may be important to be aware of where our anger is coming from - the intent of it, so the therapy may explore distinguishing between victim anger and authentic anger.
 Anger from our wounded self is victim anger - making others responsible for our feelings, trying to have control over others, situations (including our own painful feelings), where we would rather get angry in which we may momentarily feel powerful - rather than feel more difficult feelings underneath the anger (e.g. loneliness, pain, helplessness over others, events or outcomes).
+We may therefore need to recognise and acknowledge our underlying emotion driving our anger by cultivating self-awareness, empathy, in order to develop constructive ways of channelling, expressing our anger through fostering open dialogue, mutual respect, self-advocacy, assertive communication and conflict resolution skills (see also Emotional Intelligence, Emotional Maturity).
+Mindfullness can enable us to have a sense of inner calm, emotional resilience also help us gain perspective, enabling us to respond to anger with more clarity, wisdom.
 When we express anger from this place, it is usually a projection of our own inner child, anger at us for not taking loving actions.
 Whereas authentic anger, taking responsibility for this from our loving self can come from righteous outrage - violations out in the world to the children, planet, homelessness, abuse.
 And this outrage motivates us towards action, correcting injustice.

 Anger management counselling in London, Camden, near Kings Cross - controlling anger problem, anger management techniques